Photograph the Brown Bears of Katmai National Park on a Private Small-Ship Expedition

-Images of Alaska’s enormous brown bears are among the most iconic wildlife photos on Earth.
-There's no more exciting travel photography experience in Alaska than the chance to capture incredible close-ups of the largest coastal grizzlies on the planet—our primary mission on this special bear-focused itinerary.
-Here in the remote reaches of Katmai National Park, far from standard
+Images of Alaskan brown bears are among the most iconic wildlife photos on Earth.
+And capturing incredible close-ups of these giant coastal grizzlies is our primary mission on this exclusive bear-intensive itinerary.
+In the roadless wilderness of Katmai National Park, far from

 - A Maximum of Just 8 Travelers

-We charter a small ship for our private use, for a maximum group size of just eight guests.
-Because we travel with so few people, we can comfortably approach the bears safely without disturbing them.
-You won't find a more intimate or exciting setting in which to photograph bears, nor will you find a better guide-to-guest ratio on any Alaskan tour.
+We charter a small ship for our exclusive use, for just eight guests.
+In such a small group, we can comfortably approach bears safely without disturbing them.
+You won't find a more intimate setting in which to photograph bears, nor will you find a better guide-to-guest ratio on any Alaskan tour.

 - An Exclusive Itinerary into the Heart of Brown Bear Habitat